RyanJulyan/Flask-BDA/README.md

 ### Features
 * Single file run and setup
 * Starter flask project which builds a project folder structures with
+    * Flask microframework
+        * Quick and easy
+        * Ability to scale up
+        * One of the most popular Python web application frameworks.
+        * Doesn't enforce any dependencies or project layout.
     * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, chache for offline support, page sharing and push notifications etc
     * SEO ready page index template file
     * Isolated module code and templates